 “If we don’t shape our future, it will shape us,” says Bernard J. Luskin, author of The Media Psychology Effect.

 If a person does attend church the average sermon lasts just 37 minutes.
 That is less than .01% of time during a week devoted to something that is supposed to shape how Christians live.

 And there are other complications.
 Even if a churchgoer hears a sermon and wants to talk about it with their spouse or family member, once that person leaves the sanctuary life comes flooding back.
 Lunch has to be made, naps have to be taken, and chores need to be done.

-This is especially true of people raising children and/or taking care of a family member – and these stresses are only amplified during a lockdown.
+This is especially true of people raising children and/or taking care of a family member.
 The time to talk with a spouse or family member about a sermon evaporates as daily life roars back.

 Evidence clearly indicates that the vast majority of Christians are not devoting any significant amount of time to the Bible.
 According to a 2014 Lifeway research study just 19% of churchgoers read the Bible on a daily basis.
-In another Lifeway study 66% of Christians use Facebook each day while just 32% use the Bible daily.
+In another Lifeway study 66% of Christians use Facebook each day while just 32% open a Bible daily.

 Another reason people may not engage with a sermon outside of the church is they are simply overwhelmed by the vast number of resources available.
 Where to start and what website to trust can be intimidating.